skuzzle/stringz/README.md

-Stringz
+stringz
 =====

 stringz makes it easy to access externalized strings which are stored in default Java Resource Bundles.
-It provides some additional features like properties file inheritance to include translation keys from other resource bundles.
+It provides some additional features like properties file inheritance to include translation keys from other resource bundles and references to other keys within the same file.